By Madhulika Dash

 “Paleta is one of the oldest forms of frozen fruit treats that easily dates to the early years of the 1900, and is considered a healthier way of indulgence,” says Seth.

 Said to have been introduced by the Spanish in Mexico, paletas or “little stick”, were said to have replicated the ancient style of enjoying fruits (seasoned to taste) on a bed of shaved ice.
+According to food legends, fruits on ice was the Roman way to beat the heat and keep fruits fresh for a long period of time.
+In India, it was a tradition of storing fruits, wine and even giving a dessert an interesting summer twist.

 But how did this tradition of fruits on ice and in ice originate?
 There are many theories to this.
 One legend credits Marco Polo for spotting this technique at the Chinese court of Kublai Khan, where ice with fruit was a common dessert, and popularising it in the West; Others say it was French Queen Catherine De Medici’s innovation for her table, where she used little shavings of ice to present desserts which many believe was the first iteration of sorbets.
 It was this version that could have reached Mexico where fruit on (and with) ice became fruit frozen in ice on a little stick called paletas.